-Looker installations that do not allow connections on Looker’s default API port of 19999 can use an alternate API path in the following format:
+Looker installations that do not allow connections on Looker’s default API path may use an alternate API path in one of the following formats:

-To use the alternate URL, enter your alternate API path in the API Host URL field.
+To use an alternate URL, enter your alternate API path in the API Host URL field.

 For Looker installations behind a load balancer (for example, a cluster configuration) or other proxy, the user-facing domain name may be different from the actual Looker server machine name.
-In which case, the API Host URL must indicate the user-facing API host name and port.
+If this is the case, the API Host URL must indicate the user-facing API host name and port.